Pegasus Report Progress Reporting (4th quarter 2019)

 The 2017 Pegasus Economics final report “Assessment of the GMA’s Compliance and Enforcement Function” (Pegasus Report) made 27 recommendations, 26 of which were supported in principle by the GMA Board.
 The GMA commenced addressing the 26 recommendations of the Pegasus Report in 2018.
-This initial report provides an update of activity against these recommendations.
+This report provides an update of activity against these recommendations for the fourth quarter of 2019.
 Progress reports will be provided quarterly on our website at www.gma.vic.gov.au

 It is important to understand that although GMA supports in principle the 26 recommendations, several relate to matters of resource management or policy that are controlled by Departments other than the GMA.
 However, the GMA will work with the responsible bodies and seek to bring about change in these matters.

-The GMA has also engaged the world's foremost expert in waterfowl wounding to come to Australia and conduct workshops to better educate industry and increase capability of program trainers.
+GMA is investigating the roll-out of workshops to better educate industry and increase capability of program trainers.

 The GMA explored the best way for members of the public to report complaints of alleged illegal hunting.
-Complaints will be received online through the GMA website and by phone through the Customer Service Centre.
-All information will be entered into a new case management system which will be operational in the 3rd quarter of this year.
+Complaints can now be received online through the GMA website and also by phone through the Customer Service Centre.
+All information will be entered into a new case management system which will be operational in the 4th quarter of this year.